Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 • Compliance and HR Professionals

-That can offer some valuable outside perspective that may help you understand and deal with pressures that come from parts of the job you can’t directly control.
+That can offer a valuable outside perspective that may help you understand and manage pressures from parts of the job you can’t directly control.

-You can also find some ABA-adjacent organizations that may be valuable therapist community resources for well-being and support, depending on your practice area.
-For example, the Council of Autism Service Providers may connect you with a range of professionals dealing with similar clients or similar environments.
-Any of them may be useful in helping you keep your head straight in those circumstances.
+You can also find some ABA-adjacent organizations that may be valuable therapist community resources for wellbeing and support, depending on your practice area.
+For example, the Council of Autism Service Providers may connect you with a range of professionals who work with similar clients or in similar environments.

 4. Accrue Continuing Education Hours in Self-Care Subject Areas

 Fortunately, even though your master’s program in ABA might not come fully stocked with self-care tactics, a lot of the people designing ongoing continuing education courses for behavior analysts have their fingers on the pulse of the problem.
-So you can often find CEU options that will both stack up toward your license renewal and help you understand and deal with burnout risk factors.
+So you can often find CEU options that both stack toward your license renewal and help you understand andaddressh burnout risk factors.

 5. Establish a Routine That Includes Exercise, Nutrition, Rest, and Reflection

-• Exercise – It’s a recommendation that American see almost constantly and very rarely accept, but getting out and moving around regularly really is a key feature in staying mentally sharp and engaged.
-Research backs it up—the Journal of Occupational Health found strong evidence that physical activity lowers exhaustion, one of the key components of burnout.
+• Exercise — It’s a recommendation Americans see almost constantly and very rarely accept, but getting out and moving around regularly really is a key feature in staying mentally sharp and engaged.
+Research backs it up: the Journal of Occupational Health found strong evidence that physical activity reduces exhaustion, a key component of burnout.

-• Sufficient Rest – Almost 40 percent of Americans report not getting enough sleep each night, so there’s a good chance you aren’t clocking the seven to eight hours needed, either.
-But almost more than any other factor, getting sufficient rest is how you fuel up with resilience and energy for the next day, so find the time to get your Zs.
+• Sufficient Rest — Almost 40 percent of Americans report not getting enough sleep each night, so there’s a good chance you aren’t clocking the seven to eight hours needed.
+But getting sufficient rest is how you fuel up with resilience and energy for the next day, so make time for your Zs.

-• Mindfulness – Mindfulness can be the hardest step to qualify in anti-burnout practices, but one of the most useful.
-It’s essentially about developing the mental discipline to be present in the moment, to keep your brain from starting to spin from the many distractions and stressors that the ABA workplace has to offer.
-Meditation, breathing techniques, or even yoga can all count toward improving your mindfulness.
+• Mindfulness — Mindfulness can be the hardest step to qualify in anti-burnout practices, but one of the most useful.
+It’s essentially about developing the mental discipline to be present in the moment, to keep your brain from spinning from the many distractions and stressors the ABA workplace offers.
+Meditation, breathing techniques, or even yoga can all help improve your mindfulness.

 6. Get Professional Support and Counseling To Back You Up

-Even though you should be well-connected with peers who can listen to your woes and offer support and advice, that’s no substitute for getting actual professional services to help your mental wellness.
+Even though you should be well-connected with peers who can listen to your woes and offer support and advice, that’s no substitute for professional services to support your mental wellness.
 Just like ABA therapists are the go-to resource for behavioral healthcare, licensed mental health counselors and psychologists are the place to turn for your mental health needs.

 It can be important to engage with a counselor before you think you need one.
-Just like behavior analysis, counseling isn’t like flipping a switch.
+Just as behavior analysis isn’t about flipping a switch, counseling isn’t either.
 A counselor needs to get to know you as an individual, to understand your personality and your baseline, to really be able to get to the bottom of burnout issues.

 7. Don’t Let Your Stress Impact Your Client Interactions